odoo/odoo/doc/howtos/rdtraining/setup.rst

 -----------------------------------

-You can administrate your PostgreSQL databases using the command line as exemplified before or using some GUI application as `pgAdmin <https://www.pgadmin.org/download/pgadmin-4-apt/>`__ or `DBeaver <https://dbeaver.io/>`__.
+You can administrate your PostgreSQL databases using the command line as exemplified before or using a GUI application such as `pgAdmin <https://www.pgadmin.org/download/pgadmin-4-apt/>`__ or `DBeaver <https://dbeaver.io/>`__.

-To connect the GUI application to your database we recommend you to connect using the Unix socket.
+To connect the GUI application to your database we recommend you connect using the Unix socket.

 * Host name/address = /var/run/postgresql
 * Port = 5432